Roblox/creator-docs/content/en-us/luau/type-checking.md

 ### Literal Types

-Strings and booleans can also be casted to literal values, instead of using `string` and `boolean` respectively.
+Strings and booleans can also be cast to literal values, instead of using `string` and `boolean` respectively.

 ```lua
 local alwaysHelloWorld: "Hello World!" = "Hello World!"